Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 2. 'choices' must be iterable containing tuples - missed () around 1, 'published' on line 5 in models.py file.
 Once added error cleared.
 3. Banner image would not load - Tried to use a locally stored image for the banner but it would not load.
 Uploaded banner through cloudinary and it works fine now.
 4. CSRF verification failed - Fixed this error by adidng CSRF_TRUSTED_ORIGINS = ['https://8000-ak2489-metahumanhub2-zojhsvdjdqk.ws-us38.gitpod.io'] in the setting.py file.
-5. CSS file not loading at deployment -
+5. CSS file not loading at deployment - Typos in the settings.py line 155 STATISFILES_STORAGE was missing the S on files.

 ## Deployment

 This App is deployed using Heroku.